MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/manage-your-apps-in-developer-portal.md

 # Manage your apps in Developer Portal

-After you created or uploaded your app, you can manage your apps in Developer Portal with the following:
+After you create or upload your app, you can manage your apps in Developer Portal with the following:

 * [Overview](#overview)
 * [Configure](#configure)